I'm running some 10 Sonoffs with Tasmota for more than 3 years now and I have ordered a few more to control some of our shutters.

 Conveniently a new Sonoff device acts like an Access Point.

-This Access Point will look like sonoff-xxxx, where xxxx is a random 4 digit number.
+This Access Point will look like sonoff-xxxxxx-yyyy, where xxxxxx is a random 6 digit hexadecimal number and yyyy is a random 4 digit number.

 Connect your Wifi enabled device to this access point.
 There is no security required here.